 Conversely, if your lily has lots of flowers but not enough light, those white spathes will turn a productive shade of green.
 They remember being leaves, and when the plant needs more production they’ll turn green.

-Move your peace lily to an area of with brighter light.
+Move your peace lily to an area with brighter light.
 Avoid direct sun, however, as that can burn the leaves and cause them to turn brown.

 7. Peace lily flowers dying